Working Conditions Health & Safety

 - a proper workplace and safe equipment

-- the prevention from physical and psychological stress
+- the prevention of physical and psychological stress

 - prevention from contact with dangerous substances, radiation and contagion